w3c/wai-curricula/content/content-author/data-tables.md

 * explain how people with disabilities rely on appropriate visual and non-visual identification of table header cells to understand the type of information presented in a row or column
 * define table headers as those cells which provide information about the type of data in a row or column
 * provide short, descriptive column and row headers for tables
-* explain requirements for authoring tools to produce appropriate markup for table headers, including the header scope
+* explain requirements for authoring tools to produce appropriate markup for table headers, including the headers scope

 #### Teaching Ideas for Topic